What is Throughput? An Explanation Of Throughput

 How to Improve Throughput

-To optimize throughput, you have to minimize network latency.
+To optimize throughput efficiently, you have to minimize and reduce network latency.
 If your network data center delay and latency are too high, it will take longer for a data packet to reach its destination, resulting in lagging services.

 To reduce latency and optimize throughput, try: